nodejs/node/doc/api/packages.md

 The `"packageManager"` field defines which package manager is expected to be used when working on the current project.
-The npm client doesn't use this field at the moment, but defining it to any of `yarn` or `pnpm` will let your teams use the exact same package manager versions without installing anything else than Node.js.
+The npm client doesn't use this field at the moment, but defining it to any of the [supported package managers][] will let your teams use the exact same package manager versions without installing anything else than Node.js.

 This field is currently experimental and needs to be opted-in, together with the [Corepack][] utility.